kaonone/AkropolisToken/audit/README.md

 ![](MixBytes.png)

-# Audit of Acropolis Token Sale Contracts
+# Audit of Akropolis Token Sale Contracts

 ## Introduction

 ### General Provisions

-The Acropolis team asked [MixBytes](https://mixbytes.io) to audit their token sale contracts.
+The Akropolis team asked [MixBytes](https://mixbytes.io) to audit their token sale contracts.
 The code was located in the hidden github repository.

 ### Scope of the Audit